 Chances for a two-part revenue stream

 This one is easy: The one-off win is small compared to all the chances of revenue you gain when the season pass or a single ticket is used and the service you offer actually consumed.
-As you may know: Food & Beverage and merchandise can make up to 30% of revenue, and every visit, every time a customer practices consumption of their purchase, you get a new chance on driving in this revenue.
+As you may know: Food & Beverage and merchandise can make up to 30% of revenue, and every visit, you get a new chance on driving in this revenue.

 Consumption goes hand in hand with customer retention & satisfaction

-How to this to your advantage and drive consumption with pricing
+How to take this to your advantage and drive consumption with pricing

 Here are two simple but powerful tactics: